textpattern/textpattern.github.io/administration/images-panel.md

 The default view shows these columns:

 **ID:** an ID number is automatically assigned to each image.
 This is what identifies it and calls it on the live site.
-Click this ID to edit the image properties.
+Select this ID to edit the image properties.

 **Name:** the filename of the image.
-Click this to edit the images properties.
+Select this to edit the images properties.

 **Thumbnail:** shows a thumbnail of the image, if any exists (for a better visual overview in this table it is recommended to always generate a thumbnail).